Unit Heaters

 THE PRODUCT:

-Unit heaters are a type of heating product that is designed to be installed within the heated space.
-They are typically used to heat open commercial spaces such as factories, warehouses, and garages, and are typically hung from the ceiling.
+Unit heaters are a type of commercial heating product that is typically used to heat open commercial spaces such as factories, warehouses, and garages; they are usually hung from the ceiling.

 THE STANDARD:

-The Energy Policy Act (EPAct) of 2005 set the first national standards for unit heaters, and they took effect in 2008.
-The EPAct standards were based on standards that had previously been adopted by several states.
-The standards are prescriptive requirements that require that unit heaters be equipped with an intermittent ignition device and have either power venting or an automatic flue damper.
+The current standards for unit heaters took effect in 2008.
+The standards, which were based on standards that had previously been adopted by several states, are prescriptive requirements that require that unit heaters be equipped with an intermittent ignition device and have either power venting or an automatic flue damper.

 KEY FACTS: